 Parameter Actor Specification DICOM Tag Reconstruction Protocol Technologist Shall select a protocol that has been previously prepared and validated for this purpose (See section 3.4.2 "Protocol Design Specification").
-Reconstruction Field of View Technologist Shall ensure the Field of View spans at least the full extent of the thoracic and abdominal cavity, but not substantially greater than that, and is consistent with baseline.
-Reconstruction Field of View (0018,9317) Reconstructed Image Thickness Technologist Shall set reconstructed image thickness to less than or equal to 1.25 mm and the same as baseline.
+Reconstruction Field of View Technologist Reconstruction Field of View (0018,9317) Reconstructed Image Thickness Technologist Shall set reconstructed image thickness to less than or equal to 1.25 mm and the same as baseline.
 Slice Thickness (0018,0050) Reconstruction Interval Technologist Shall set to less than or equal to the Reconstructed Image Thickness (i.e. no gap, may have overlap) and consistent with baseline.
 Spacing Between Slices (0018,0088)

-Parameter Actor Specification DICOM Tag Reconstruction Kernel Technologist parameters consistent with baseline (i.e. the same kernel and parameters if available, otherwise the kernel most closely matching the kernel response of the baseline) Convolution Kernel (0018,1210), Convolution Kernel Group (0018,9316)
+Parameter Actor Specification DICOM Tag Reconstruction Kernel Technologist shall set the reconstruction kernel and parameters consistent with baseline (i.e. the same kernel and parameters if available, otherwise the kernel most closely matching the kernel response of the baseline) Convolution Kernel (0018,1210), Convolution Kernel Group (0018,9316)